stepanenko3/nova-menu-collapsed/README.md

 ### Setting up

-After publishing the configuration file, you have to make some required changes in the config:
+After publishing the configuration file, you have to make some required changes in `config/nova-menu-collapsed.php`:

 ```php
 'collapsed' => true,